-Metropolitan Planning Organization (MPO) Summary - MORPC serves as the federally designated MPO for the Columbus urbanized area and provides continuing, comprehensive, and cooperative transportation planning and programming.
+Metropolitan Planning Organization (MPO) Summary - MORPO serves as the federally designated MPO for the Columbus urbanized area and provides continuing, comprehensive, and cooperative transportation planning and programming.
 MORPC fulfilled this obligation by developing, maintaining, and reporting to the community on its Planning Work Program (PWP) for the State Fiscal Year (SFY) beginning July 1, 2022, and ending June 30, 2023.
-In 2022, MORPC completed the quadrennial United States Department of Transportation certification of the MPO planning process.
+The quadrennial United States Department of Transportation certification of the MPO planning process was completed in 2022.

-Metropolitan Transportation Plan (MTP) - The MTP is the primary product of the MPO.
-It outlines the comprehensive transportation vision for the MPO area, including goals, objectives, performance measures, and ultimately, the strategies and road, transit, bike, pedestrian, and intermodal projects to achieve the vision.
-It is updated every four (4) years, with the last one completed in 2020.
-In 2023, the 2050 population and employment projections were updated, and candidate projects were identified.
-The evaluation of these projects began as the development of the 2024-2050 MTP continued.
+Metropolitan Transportation Plan (MTR - The MTP is the primary product of the MPO.
+It outlines the comprehensive transportation vision for the MPO area including goals, objectives, performance measures, and ultimately the strategies and road, transit, bike, pedestrian, and intermodal projects to achieve the vision.
+It is updated every four years with the last one completed in 2020.
+In 2023 the 2050 population and employment projections were updated and candidate projects were identified and evaluation of them begin as development of the 2024-2000 MTP continued.

-Federal Highway Funding - The Transportation Improvement Program (TIP) allocates federal funding to transportation projects in the region.
-In 2023, MORPC completed the TIP for state fiscal years (SFYs 2024-2027) and updated it through amendments and administrative modifications as necessary.
+Federal Highway Functing - The Transportation Improvement Program (TIP) allocates federal funding to transportation projects in the region.
+In 2023, MORPC completed the TIP for state fiscal years (SFYs 2024-2027) updated it through amendments and administrative modifications as necessary.
 The TIP includes funding commitments of nearly \$2 billion for projects sponsored by the state, transit agencies, and local partners through MORPC.
-The MORPC funding includes approximately \$50 million annually with the completion of the biennial process to solicit and select projects to use MORPC-attributable funding completed in 2023.
+The MORPC funding includes approximately \$50 million annually with completion of the biennial process to solicit and select projects to use MORPC-attributable funding completed in 2023.

-Transit - MORPC receives Federal Transit Administration Section 5310 funding annually for projects that are focused on providing public transit accessibility to seniors and individuals with disabilities.
+Transit MORPC receives Federal Transit Administration Section 5310 funding annually for projects that are focused on providing public transit accessibility to seniors and individuals with disabilities.
 In 2023, MORPC completed its project-selection round for sub-recipients.
-These funds are to assist local non-profit agencies in purchasing and maintaining accessible transit vehiclesand in providing transportation services to their clients.
+These funds are to assist local non-profit agencies in purchasing and maintaining accessible transit vehicles, and in providing transportation services to their clients.

-Transit Supportive Infrastructure (TSI) - In 2023, in conjunction with the LinkUS Mobility initiative and its partners COTA, the City of Columbus and Franklin CountyMORPCbegan the development of a TSI program of projects to utilize potential funding from an increase in COTA sales tax that will be on the ballot in November 2024.
+Transit Supportive Infrastructure (TSI) - In conjunction with the LinkUS initiative and LinkUS partners of COTA, City of Columbus and Franklin County, MORPC in 2023 began development of a TSI program of projects to utilize potential funding from an increase in COTA sales tax that will be on the ballot in November 2024.
 The process involved development of program structure, policies, identifying projects and organizing several working groups of communities throughout COTA's service area to guide the activity.

-Regional Mobility Plan - The 2021-2026 Regional Mobility Plan - completed by MORPC for ODOT Human Service Transportation Coordination Region 6 in 2021 - was developed with nine Central Ohio counties and identified local transportation needs of people with disabilities, older adults, and those with low incomes.
-The plan is provides strategies for meeting those needs, as well as prioritizes transportation services and projects for funding and implementation.
+Regional Mobility Plan - The 2021-2026 Regional Mobility Plan - completed by MORPC for ODOT human Service Transportation Coordination Region 6 in 2021 - was developed with nine Central Ohio counties and identifies local transportation needs of people with disabilities, older adults, and those with low incomes.
+The plan is providing strategies for meeting those needs, as well as prioritizing transportation services and projects for funding and implementation.
 In 2023, MORPC continued the steps to implement the Plan through continued discussion with the stakeholders in the nine-county area.